 - Check to see if your livestream platform allows for an attendee download.
 Many livestream platforms let you download a CSV file so you can track the names and emails of those who attended.

-- Monitor chat questions: Chat questions—just like live questions—are a great indicator of interest.
-Make sure there is a moderator alongside your host or co-hosts to facilitate the conversation.
+- Monitor chat questions: Chat questions— just like live questions— are a great indicator of interest.
+Make sure there's a moderator alongside your host or co-hosts to facilitate the conversation.

 After an Event

 - Use Handshake’s Event Attendee Page to follow up with attendees en masse.

 - Consider tying your call to action (i.e. what you want talent to do after your event) with your post-event follow-up.
 We recommend sending separate follow-ups to attendees and no-shows.

 - For attendees, we recommend a follow-up message recapping content and sharing your call to action, like a link to apply to an open job.